nazaninsbr/A-Tour-of-My-Repositories/README.md

 Hello, welcome to my GitHub page!!
 Now you might be thinking, WTF is going on here?
-Well, if you do visit my GitHub you will see quite a number of repositories and you might get confused, so I'm here to help you out:D
+Well, if you do visit [https://github.com/nazaninsbr](my GitHub profile) you will see quite a number of repositories and you might get confused, so I'm here to help you out:D
 Here is a list of categories my repositories fit into:
 * [Artificial Intelligence and ML](#ai)
 * [Data Science and Data Analysis](#ds)